jaythagreat1/aws-iam-key-cleanup/README.md

 - Attach both policies to the IAM role
 - Attach this IAM role to your Lambda function as its **Execution Role**

+📌  This Lambda execution role provides the permissions required for the function to:
+- List IAM users and access keys

+- Get last used dates for keys

+- Disable access keys

+- Publish notifications to SNS

 ### 5. Create SNS Topic and Subscribe

 - Go to Amazon SNS